 Awareness, prevention and involvement are the most effective means of dealing with community problems, safety concerns and crime.
-An involved and aware community, in cooperation with the police and other campus divisions and offices can do much to assist in these efforts and help ensure as safe and secure a campus community as possible.
+An involved and aware community, in cooperation with police and other campus divisions and offices can do much to assist in these efforts and help ensure as safe and secure a campus community as possible.
 The University maintains a strong commitment to the safety of the entire community.
 In addition to crime prevention efforts, exterior lighting, landscape control and other general safety measures are critical parts of that commitment.
-Police Officers, Security Guards and university maintenance personnel conduct routine checks of lighting, walkways, roadways, emergency phones, buildings and grounds.
-Any deficiencies are reported immediately to the Office of Plant Management.
+Police officers, security guards and University maintenance personnel conduct routine checks of lighting, walkways, roadways, emergency phones, buildings and grounds.
+Any deficiencies are reported immediately to the Division of Facilities and Operations.
 Maintenance personnel are either on duty or available by recall procedures to respond to any unsafe condition.
-We encourage all persons to help us in these efforts by reporting any such deficiency or faulty condition they observe to the Office of Plant Management during normal business hours.
-After hours, contact the Police Department.
+We encourage all persons to help us in these efforts by reporting any such deficiency or faulty condition they observe to the Division of Facilities and Operations during normal business hours.
+After hours, contact the police department.
 The University campus is an open environment and access to buildings and grounds is extended to all persons, with limited constraints.
 These constraints consist of various security locking systems, which utilize special keys, on-line card access and off-line card access.
 Given our open environment, the campus cannot be patrolled in all places at all times.
-The University does not guarantee absolute safety to all persons on the campuses.
-Prudent personal preventive safety measures should be exercised by all persons at all times, not just on the campuses, but everywhere.
+The University does not guarantee absolute safety to all persons at all locations.
+Prudent personal preventive safety measures should be exercised by all persons at all times, not just on University properties, but everywhere.